PdxCodeGuild/Full-Stack-Day-Class/notes/django-posting-ajax.md

 ```

 ## Prepare a Form / Template In Routes

+Now we need some way of having the JS know what is the route to the JSON endpoint.
+You can template in the route path in a few places in the HTML.
+The alternative would be to template strings into the JS, which is a bit mindbending.

 If you are submitting data out of a form, you can set it up like normal.
 Set its action to the JSON view.